artefactual/artefactual.github.io/docs/index.rst

 Archivematica and Enduro.

-At `Artefactual <https://www.artefactual.com>`__, we are currently working on improving the contribution process, and we deemed useful to have a Portal to regroup relevant information for our main software projects.
+At `Artefactual <https://www.artefactual.com>`__, we are currently working on improving the contribution process, and we deemed it useful to have a Portal to regroup relevant information for our main software projects.